usamec/lowmem_finetuning/README.md

 * Using a smaller batch size.
 This reduces memory and also improves results, as shown in https://arxiv.org/abs/2507.07101.
 * Using bf16 weights.
 But if we use them naively, this would not work, because bf16 has very low precision, and in bf16 1 + 0.001 = 1.
 Thus we use stochastic rounding during optimizer update step.

+This can be run using `python finetune_lowmem.py --run-name LowMem`.

 ### Results

 We finetune Llama-3.2-1B.